julianperrott/Blog/blog/content/post/CodeQuality.md

 Objects in C# are referenced by pointers and those pointers may be null.
 So before using an object you either need to check it is not null or risk disaster.

-In this example foo can be null and also the object returned by Score could in theory also be null.
+In this example 'game' can be null and also the object returned by Score could in theory also be null.

 <pre class="prettyprint">
         Game game = null;